veeam/blksnap/README.md

 This project use [SPDX License Identifier](https://spdx.dev/ids/) in source files header.

 ## Kernel integration
-Relating the work in progress for integration in upstream kernel see the specific [README](https://github.com/veeam/blksnap/blob/master/doc/README-upstream-kernel.md)
+For details about the work in progress for integration in upstream kernel see the specific [README](https://github.com/veeam/blksnap/blob/master/doc/README-upstream-kernel.md)

 ## Tools